rabauke/harbour-sailbabel/README.md

 SailBabel
 =========

-SailBabel is a dictionary for Sailfish OS.
+SailBabel is an offline dictionary for Sailfish OS.
 Note that SailBabel does not include translations or wordlists.
 Just copy your own set of translations to /home/nemo/sailbabel/dictionary.txt.
 This file is expected to contain two tab-separated columns each containing